 You can proceed in a similar way if you want to embed objects in your casting resin.
 Especially for wood, we always recommend sealing with epoxy resin to minimize the number of air bubbles.

 How can Epoxy Resin be Precisely Weighed and Easily Mixed?

 We recommend the use of a modern digital scale for an optimal mixing ratio of casting resin and hardener.
 However, there are also cast resin systems where the perfect mixture is calculated by volume.
 These can be measured with a suitable measuring cup.

-With Casting Resin, you should use polished silicone molds, which works best for casting resin.
-The polished surface of the resin casting molds are non-sticky, there you can unmold the hardened resin easily.
+With casting resin, you should use polished silicone molds, which works best for casting resin.
+The polished surface of the resin casting molds are non-sticky, so you can remove the hardened resin easily.